-The FIG Academy Programme is the culmination of a worldwide education programme for coaches in six of the FIG disciplines (Men's Artistic, Women's Artistic, Rhythmic, Trampoline, Aerobic and Acrobatic).
+The FIG Academy Programme is the culmination of a worldwide education programme for coaches in seven of the FIG disciplines (Men's Artistic, Women's Artistic, Rhythmic, Trampoline, Aerobic, Acrobatic and Parkour).
 It was developed as a result of the 1994 FIG Congress decision that eliminated compulsory exercises for Artistic Gymnastics.
 The underlying philosophy emerged from a comprehensive world-wide review and analysis of the sport science literature related to the growth and development characteristics of a child as it progresses from birth to adulthood and how that knowledge should have implications for training.

 The FIG Academy Programme has also been supplemented with a pre-Academy "Foundations of Gymnastics" curriculum developed cooperatively with the Gymnastics for All Committee.
 It is also supplemented with additional resource booklets in all of the sport sciences, technical manuals that include scientific understanding and methodology on each skill taught in each FIG Sport, and video-tapes of all skills that are presented.

 The FIG Academy Programme consists of three levels of coaches' education.
 Federations may enter at a level that reflects their specific Gymnastics coaching education programmes at home and/or their international competition success.
 Level 3 candidates who meet special pre-requisites and achieve exceptional examination results will be awarded the FIG Coaches' Brevet.